UPDATES REGARDING COVID-19

 - We sanitize styluses at our payment portals after every use.
 We also accept Apple Pay

-- We’ve installed acrylic barriers at our checkstands, express registers, and cafe registers
+- We’ve installed acrylic barriers at our checkstands, express registers, customer service desks, and cafe registers

 - All active and passive food sampling is currently suspended